Dilley sextuplets

-The Dilley sextuplets (born May 25, 1993) are the United States' first set of surviving sextuplets, born to Becki and Keith Dilley in Indianapolis, Indiana, United States.
+The Dilley sextuplets (born May 25, 1993) are North America's first set of surviving sextuplets, born to Becki and Keith Dilley in Indianapolis, Indiana, United States.
 They are, in birth order:

 Biography

 The siblings were the first surviving sextuplets to be born in the USA.

 The parents of the sextuplets, Becki and Keith Dilley, met as co-workers at a Wendy's restaurant in Indiana.
 They married and attempted to conceive for 5 years without results.
 Following consultation with a doctor, they were told they had little chance of conceiving naturally.
 Following several more years of trying to conceive, they underwent fertility treatment using the drug Pergonal.
 The sextuplets were conceived as a result of this.

 Throughout the pregnancy, all ultrasounds showed five babies.
 After five had been delivered the doctor reached in to retrieve the placenta and grabbed a foot instead, and said, "There's a sixth baby."
 Everyone initially thought she was kidding, but she wasn't.
 The sixth was hiding behind the mother's spleen.

 The Dilley children have appeared on a few television segments, but say that they don't want to live life "under a microscope".

-From 1997 the family have lived in Northeastern Indiana.
+From 1997 to 2011 the family lived in Northeastern Indiana.